 As you know, he's changed his mind on many issues.

-He's for a minimum wage, he's against minimum wage.
+He's for a minimum wage.

-I'm a hypothetical, he thought women should be punished for abortion, then they shouldn't be punished.
+On the hypothetical, he thought women should be punished for abortion, then they shouldn't be punished.

-And then he made a comment that really irked me when he said it's not the Conservative Party, it's the Republican Party.
+And then he made a comment that really irked me when he said, it's not the conservative party, it's the Republican Party.

-So he needs like a list or contract like you suggested, he needs to come out and say, These are my values, this is what I stand for.
+So he needs like a list or contract like you suggested.

-I can respect if I disagree with them, that's okay.
+I can respect, if I disagree with them, that's okay.

 At least I can go out there and solicit my friends and say, I'm voting for Trump because this is what he believes in.